History and origin of the American Shorthair

 Monitor their diet closely, as obesity can be a concern for these active felines if they aren’t provided with enough exercise, or if they indulge in too many treats.
 Feeding them a nutritious, balanced diet is critical.
 Look for high-quality cat food that lists real meat as the first ingredient, and try to avoid fillers such as corn and excessive carbohydrates, which are less beneficial for a carnivorous animal.

-Exercise is just as important for your American Shorthair as it is for any pet.
+Exercise is just as important for your American Shorthair as it’s for any pet.
 Even though they can be laid back, incorporating play into their day is essential to keep them at a healthy weight and to prevent boredom.
 Interactive toys that stimulate their hunting instincts can provide both mental and physical outlets for energy.

 Spaying or neutering your cat is also advised, not only to avoid unwanted litters but also to prevent certain health issues such as uterine infections and testicular cancer.
 Plus, it often helps with behavioral issues, such as territorial spraying in males.